- Sep 17th 2015

 Getting kids to eat healthy can be a never ending battle.
-We spoke to social media sensation Laleh Mohedi from Jacob’s Food Diaries who makes her son’s meals into amazing food art.
+We spoke to social media sensation Laleh Mohmedi from Jacob’s Food Diaries who makes her son’s meals into amazing food art.

 Packed with fruit and vegetables, lucky Jacob has eaten everything from Bert & Ernie (eggs with wholemeal wrap and fruit) to Simba from the Lion King (lentils with rice, wholemeal wrap and zucchini).
 Laleh has been kind enough to share with us her Mike from Monsters Inc recipe (Kale and Macadamia Pesto), find out more below.